intsystems/Voznyuk-BS-Thesis/README.rst

 Baseline Experiment:
 ========

 Assuming each parsgrsph has only author we can try to represent paragrpahs.
-Fine-tuned RoBERTa for classification of paragraphs then use embedders for [CLS] token to cluster vector respresentations of paragraphs.
+For that we fine-tuned RoBERTa for classification of paragraphs then used embedders for [CLS] token to cluster vector respresentations of paragraphs.

 `Link to code <https://github.com/intsystems/2023-Project-126/blob/master/code/fine_tuning_vectorizers_paragraph_level.ipynb>`_